maxhbr/LDBcollector/md/TOSL.md

 Comments on (easy) usability
 ----------------------------

--   Per Fedora, the Trusster Open Source License (TOSL) is a derivation of the Sleepycat License.
+-   “Per Fedora, the Trusster Open Source License (TOSL) is a derivation of the Sleepycat License.
 The one significant difference is that where the Sleepycat License says The source code must either be included in the distribution or be available for no more than the